Professional practice

 - Banking & financial services

-- E D & F Man Capital Markets Limited v Come Harvest Holdings Limited & ors [2022] EWHC 229 (Comm): Acted (led by Huw Davies KC) for the successful claimant in Commercial Court proceedings arising out of the provision of forged warehouse receipts in a “repo” transaction for the sale and repurchase of nickel.
+- Commercial Court proceedings arising out of the provision of forged warehouse receipts in a “repo” transaction for the sale and repurchase of nickel.
 The case was heard over five weeks in 2021 and the trial involved expert evidence in the field of market practice in metal repurchasing transactions.

 - Advised a bank on the impact of sanctions on Russian entities in respect of loan agreements.
+Advised as sole counsel on the circumstances in which an all monies guarantee can be varied.

-- Katherine recently assisted with editing the volume of Atkin’s Court Forms on guarantees and provided research assistance on consumer credit transactions, performance bonds, bank guarantees, letters of comfort, and the law surrounding contracts of suretyship for the 8th Edition of Andrews & Millett on Guarantees (forthcoming).
-Katherine has also recently written an article on the limitation period for interest rate swaps: ‘The classification of interest rate swaps as contingent liability cases’ (2022) 7 JIBFL 468.
+- Katherine recently assisted with editing the volume of Atkin’s Court Forms on guarantees and provided research assistance on consumer credit transactions, performance bonds, bank guarantees, letters of comfort, and the law surrounding contracts of suretyship for the 8th

 - Civil fraud & asset recovery

+Katherine is identified as a “Rising Star” by Legal 500 in Civil Fraud and has been described as “A real star who performs far beyond her call.”
 Katherine has considerable experience of the full range of issues which arise in civil fraud litigation, having been seconded to the civil fraud team at RPC for five months in 2021, as well as instructed more recently on a number of high-profile and high-value matters.
 Recent cases include:

-- Navigator Equities Ltd v Deripaska [2022] EWHC 374 (Comm): Acted (led by Thomas Grant KC and Anna Dilnot KC) for the defendant in an application for committal for alleged contempt of court for breach of an undertaking.
+- Navigator Equities Ltd v Deripaska [2023] EWHC 374 (Comm): Acted (led by Thomas Grant KC and Anna Dilnot KC) for the defendant in an application for committal for alleged contempt of court for breach of an undertaking.
 The Commercial Court ultimately dismissed the application as the Claimants had failed to prove to the criminal standard any of the three alleged breaches which raised issues of Russian and Jersey law.
 HHJ Pelling KC also ordered indemnity costs in relation to the contents of the affidavit evidence filed in support of the application.

-- Republic of Mozambique v Credit Suisse & Ors: Acted for the Ninth Third Party in Commercial Court proceedings in respect of a purported sovereign guarantee allegedly procured by bribery.
+- Republic of Mozambique v Credit Suisse & Ors: Acted for the Ninth Third Party in

 - Acted for several defendants in resisting a worldwide US$500m freezing injunction in the context of a US$580m fraud claim alleging that a Ukrainian bank was procured to enter into a series of sham transactions.